 Comprehensive income is defined to include all changes in equity during a period except those resulting from investments by owners and distributions to owners.
-For the year ended March 31, 2008, comprehensive income was \$6,789,000.
-For the years ended March 31, 2007 and 2006, net income equaled comprehensive income as there were no other components of comprehensive income.
+For the years ended March 31, 2009 and 2008, comprehensive income was \$9,503,000 and \$6,789,000, respectively.
+For the years ended March 31, 2007, net income equaled comprehensive income as there were no other components of comprehensive income.